 Sports Hernia Surgery

-If conservative treatment fails, surgical repair may be necessary.
+If conservative treatment fails after 2-3 months, surgical repair may be necessary.
 However, before considering surgery, other causes of groin pain must be excluded, such as osteitis pubis, adductor tendonitis and hip joint damage.
 Otherwise, the surgery will not be successful.

 Other Frequently Asked Questions about Sportsman’s Hernia: